What is a Flexible Spending Account (FSA)?

 - How much can and should I contribute to an FSA?

-The 2018 plan year maximum contribution for a Health Care FSA is $2,650 per year.
+The 2021 plan year maximum contribution for a General Purpose or the Limited Purpose Health Care FSA is $2,750 per year.
 The maximum contribution for a Dependent Care FSA is $5,000, up to the maximum family amount for which you qualify.

 It is important to only contribute as much as you can reasonably expect to spend on out-of-pocket health care or dependent care expenses (based on the FSA you select) for the coming year.
-Unspent funds remaining in accounts at the end of the Grace Period (ending March 15th of the following year) will be forfeited.
+View the Health Care FSA with Carryover FAQs for more information on how to avoid forfeiture for Health Care FSAs.

 - What are the differences between the Health Care and Dependent Care FSAs?

-Health Care FSA - the entire Annual Goal is available at any time throughout the plan year, regardless of the amount that you have put into the account.
+- Health Care FSA - the entire Annual Goal is available at any time throughout the plan year, regardless of the amount that you have put into the account.
 That means when the plan year begins on the first of the year, you have access to your full Annual Goal.
+This is true for both the General Purpose and the Limited Purpose Health Care FSA.

-Third, with the Health Care FSA, you will have access to the Health Care Card.
-The Card works like a credit or debit card that gives you full access to your account funds.
-The Health Care Card is not available for Dependent Care FSAs.
+Third, with the Health Care FSAs, you will have access to a Health Care FSA Card.
+The Card works like a debit card that gives you full access to your account funds.
+The Health Care FSA Card is not available for the Dependent Care FSA.

-Internal Revenue Service Notice 2005-42 permits a plan to establish a Grace Period of two months and 15 days following the end of each plan year during which unused contributions in either your Health Care or Dependent Care Flexible Spending Account (FSA) may be reimbursed for qualifying expenses incurred during the grace period.
-The State of Michigan has established this Grace Period for their FSAs.
+Internal Revenue Service Notice 2005-42 permits a plan to establish a Grace Period of two months and 15 days following the end of each plan year during which unused contributions in your 2021 plan year Dependent Care FSA may be reimbursed for qualifying expenses incurred during the grace period.
+The State of Michigan has established this Grace Period for the Dependent Care FSA.

-Since the State of Michigan’s FSA plan years end on December 31st, you may incur qualified expenses through March 15th of the following year to use any remaining funds from your previous plan year account(s), as long as you are an active participant in the Health Care or Dependent Care FSA or have met your Annual Goal prior to your employment ending.
+Since the State of Michigan’s FSA plan years end on December 31st, you may incur qualified expenses through March 15th of the following year to use any remaining funds from your Dependent Care FSA, as long as your employment hasn’t ended.

 The Grace Period should not be confused with the run-out period.
-The run-out period allows you additional time to submit requested substantiation for your prior plan year FSA.
-The State of Michigan’s run-out period ends on May 31st, meaning you will have until May 31st to submit requested receipts and documentation for the prior plan year.
+The run-out period allows you additional time to submit requested substantiating documentation for your prior plan year FSA.
+The State of Michigan’s 2021 plan year run-out period ends on March 31st, meaning you will have until March 31st to submit requested receipts and documentation for the prior plan year.

-- Should I include the Grace Period when calculating my future Annual Goal for my FSAs?
+- Should I include the Grace Period when calculating my future Annual Goal for my Dependent Care FSAs?

-No, you should continue to use only the calendar year (12 months) for calculating expenses for your FSAs.
+No. You should use only the 12-month calendar year for calculating expenses for your 2021 plan year Dependent Care FSA.
 The Internal Revenue Services (IRS) Grace Period is intended to provide a safety net for you only if you have not incurred all of your anticipated expenses during the previous plan year.

 - What is the WageWorks© Health Care Card?

-The WageWorks© Health Care Card allows you to pay for eligible purchases directly from your Health Care FSA.
-The Card works like a credit card, except the funds are deducted from your Health Care FSA, as governed by IRS regulations.
-The Card can be used at medical, dental, vision appointments, retail establishments, and pharmacies.
+The WageWorks© Health Care FSA Card allows you to pay for eligible purchases directly from your Health Care FSA.
+The Card works like a debit card, except the funds are deducted from your Health Care FSA, as governed by IRS regulations.
+The Card can be used at medical, dental, vision appointments, retail establishments, and pharmacies depending on which Health Care FSA you are enrolled in.

-WageWorks© issues a new Health Care Card for those who are newly enrolled, and when existing cards expire.
-The Health Care Card will expire every three years.
-You should continue to use your current Health Care Card until you are issued a replacement from WageWorks©.
+WageWorks© issues a new Health Care FSA Card for those who are newly enrolled, and when existing cards expire.
+The Health Care FSA Card will expire every three years.
+You should continue to use your current Health Care FSA Card until you are issued a replacement, which will happen automatically.
+If you currently have a Health Care FSA Card, continue to use that same Card as it is valid for a period of three years.
+Card expiration date can be found on the front of the card.

 - What payment options are available for FSAs?